dvreeze/xpathparser/README.rst

 This XPath parser makes use of the excellent `FastParse`_ library for the generation of the XPath parser.

-XPath 3.0 is currently the supported XPath version.
+XPath 3.1 is the supported XPath version.

 .. _`FastParse`: http://www.lihaoyi.com/fastparse/